pactumjs/pactum/README.md

 pactum.mock.start(3000);
 ```

-Learn more about **pactum** as a *mock server* at [Mock Server](https://github.com/ASaiAnudeep/pactum/wiki/Mock-Server)
+Learn more about **pactum** as a *mock server* at [Mock Server](https://asaianudeep.github.io/pactum/#/mock-server)

 ## Component Testing

 Component testing is defined as a software testing type, in which the testing is performed on each component separately without integrating with other components.
 So the service under test might be talking to a mock server, instead of talking to real external services.

 **Pactum** comes with a mock server where you will able to control the behavior of each external service.
 Interactions are a way to instruct the mock server to simulate the behavior of external services.
-Learn more about interactions at [Interactions](https://github.com/ASaiAnudeep/pactum/wiki/Interactions).

 Running a component test expectation with mocking an external dependency.